semantic-release-extras/verified-git-commit/README.md

 ## Caveats

+### Only supports GitHub

+This plugin uses the GitHub API, so other git forges are not supported.

 ### Each commit can only update one file

 The [underlying API endpoint] can only update a single file at a time.